yale-mgt-656-fall-2018/eventbrite-clone-selenium-tests/README.md

 All pages:
 * Every page should look good - *really good*.
-We can't check for tastefulness in an automated fashion, so instead we'll test for That means including the Bootstrap CSS stylesheet in the `head` of the page -- we'll be looking for a `link` with an `href` that contains `bootstrap`.
+We can't check for tastefulness in an automated fashion, so instead we'll test for the presence of the Bootstrap CSS stylesheet in the `head` of the page -- we'll be looking for a `link` with an `href` that contains `bootstrap`.
 * Every page should have a `header`.
 * Every page should have a `footer` with links to the home page and about page.
+* Every page should have a `title`.
 * Grading note: we're defining 'every page' as `/`, `/about`, `/events/new`, `/events/0`, `/events/1`, and `/events/2`.